 - The Traffic Cop – The traffic cop directs the order and flow of the daily scrum meeting and tells each person when to speak.
 This may create short-term efficiencies, but it doesn’t lead to self-organizing behavior.

 - General Patton – Similar to the traffic cop, the General directs the troops and tells everyone what to work on.
 They provide a service that teams come to depend on, unfortunately.
 Why should the team think when they can simply follow orders?
-Obviously personal responsibility and accountability also goes out the window when General Patton is taking ownership for all the decisions.
+Obviously, personal responsibility and accountability also go out the window when General Patton is taking ownership of all the decisions.

 - Overtime Olga – Some team members may be oblivious to the 15 minute time box for the daily scrum.
 It’s easy to run over the 15-minute time box for the daily scrum, especially if we have deep dives, directing, and advice giving.
 It’s simple to stay within the 15-minute box if you avoid those things.
 Scrum Masters can help teams, especially new teams, by placing a large clock near the standup board.
 Or having a running time on the screen or in the team area.